Thanthephong/ComSciUnit2/README.md

 ````
   We program and set up mostly everything on Tinkercad.com first before actually using the arduino set to make it.
 Tinkercad is an online arduino simulation, both setting up the board and coding.
 This helps us to make sure everything is working perfectly, and also debugging problems if needed.
 And then when we are done with tinker cad, we use the school's arduino set to set up the actual traffic light ( as we know that it is working normally on tinker cad, we will know that if we do the same thing with the set it should be working normally ).

+  In the beginning of the program, we have to define the colour of the lights according to what pin they are plugged in, and also declare if it is an input or and output for the computer to know.
+For example: the red led is plugged into pin number 10 on the Arduino board, so we define it as the 10 pin, as an OUTPUT.
+We declare INPUT for things like buttons, sensors,...; and OUTPUT for lights, lcd screen,...

   The code itself works very easily, what digitalWrite LOW and HIGH is is to turn on and off the lights, delay is to wait for a specific amount of miliseconds before performing the next task.
 As we learned bash language, modern C ( arduino ) coding seems to be much easier as we already know the concept, how to do things, it is just the code that is written in a different way.
 This is the traffic light with the actual arduino set:

  ![TrafficLight](TrafficLight.gif)